 Who is at Risk of SCFE?

-Several factors play a role in the development of a SCFE.
+Several factors play a role in the development of a SCFE including mechanical and endocrine (hormone related) factors.
+Mechanical risk factors include obesity and femoral or acetabular retroversion (the alignment of the bones of the hip and thigh that the patient is born with).
 Obesity is the most significant risk factor.
-SCFE is common in adolescent males, especially black males, but it also affects females.
-Endocrine diseases such as hypothyroidism, hypopituitarism and renal osteodystrophy can have an impact.
+SCFE is most common in adolescent males, especially black males, but also affects females.
+Endocrine diseases that increase the risk of SCFE include hypothyroidism, hypopituitarism and renal osteodystrophy.
 Other risk factors include family history, radiation/chemotherapy and mild trauma.

+Lurie Children’s orthopaedic surgeons have extensive experience in identifying, treating and managing SCFE.
 Almost all children with the condition require surgery.
-The procedure involves the placement of one or two pins into the femoral (thigh bone) head to prevent further slippage.
-The unaffected side may also be pinning if a second SCFE is likely.
-If SCFE is suspected the patient should be non-weight bearing and placed on bed rest.
+The procedure involves the placement of one or two screws (“pins”) into the femoral head to prevent further slippage.
+Pinning of the unaffected side may be recommended if a second SCFE is likely due to age or risk factors.
+If SCFE is suspected, the patient should be non-weight bearing and placed on bed rest and use a wheelchair.

-Failure to treat a SCFE may result in complete separation of the femoral head from the ball.
-This may result in avascular necrosis (AVN), hip osteoarthritis, gait abnormalities and chronic pain.
+Failure to treat a SCFE may result in complete separation of the femoral head on the neck.
+This may result in avascular necrosis (AVN), hip osteoarthritis, destruction of the hip joint, gait abnormalities and chronic pain.
 SCFE is also associated with a greater risk of arthritis of the hip joint later in life.